jsreport/docs/docs/pdf-utils.md

 - `sourcePdfBuf` -> pdf buffer to which to append the second param
 - `appendedPdfBuf` -> pdf buffer appended after source
 - `options` -> (optional)
-  - `options.appendAfterPageNumber` -> the number of page from `sourcePdfBuf` which the pages from `appendedPdfBuf` should be inserted after
+  - `appendAfterPageNumber` -> the number of page from `sourcePdfBuf` which the pages from `appendedPdfBuf` should be inserted after
+  - `pdfAccessibility.enabled` -> if the accessibility tags should be copied during the operation

 returns:
 - promise of the buffer with concatenated pdfs

-### `merge(sourcePdfBuf, extraPdfBuf, mergeToFront = false)`
+### `merge(sourcePdfBuf, extraPdfBuf, options)`

 parameters:
 - `sourcePdfBuf` -> pdf buffer to which to merge
-- `extraPdfBuf` -> it can be one buffer representing pdf document which gets merged into source or an array of pdf buffers representing individual pages which gets merged into source page by page
+- `extraPdfBuf` -> it can be one buffer representing pdf document, which gets merged into the source or an array of pdf buffers representing individual pages which gets merged into source page by page
+- `options` -> (optional)
   - `mergeToFront` -> boolean that indicates if the pages should be merged in front of the current pages
+  - `pdfAccessibility.enabled` -> if the accessibility tags should be copied during the operation

 returns:
 - promise of final pdf buffer with merged content